2015 Cardiac-Stroke Recognition Information

 The Montana Cardiovascular Health Program has been funded by the Centers for Disease Control and Prevention since 2000.
-The program conducts statewide activities to prevent heart disease and stroke and associated risk factors - particularly hypertension and high blood cholesterol.
+The program conducts statewide activities to prevent heart disease and stroke and associated risk factors - particularly hypertension.
 The program has:

-- Launched the Hypertension Coalition to focus statewide efforts on improving blood pressure control.
+- Launched the Hypertension Coalition, now called Million Hearts Workgroup, to focus statewide efforts on improving blood pressure control.

 - Assessed existing policies and systems that promote cardiovascular health in a variety of settings including worksites and healthcare.

 - Created a five-year heart disease and stroke state plan.

 - To view a full copy of the Heart Disease and Stroke State Plan, click here or on the image below.

 - Formed the Montana Stroke Workgroup.
 This is a working collaborative of doctors, emergency response professionals, rehabilitation professionals and healthcare facilities dedicated to implementing a statewide Stroke Initiative to enhance diagnosis, treatment and care of stroke patients.